ddliu/gulp-remote-src/README.md

     Url base.

-- `stream`
+- `buffer` (default is true)

-    Pipe out files as stream or not.
+    Pipe out files as buffer or as stream.
 Note that some plugins does not support streaming.

 ## Changelog

 ### v0.1.0 (2014-06-30)

 First release.

+### v0.2.0 (2014-07-01)

+Fix streaming pipe.

+Add tests for streaming pipe.